Los Alamos chess

 Los Alamos chess (or anti-clerical chess) is a chess variant played on a 6×6 board without bishops.
 This was the first chess-like game played by a computer program.
 This program was written at Los Alamos Scientific Laboratory by Paul Stein and Mark Wells for the MANIAC I computer in 1956.
 The reduction of the board size and the number of pieces from standard chess was due to the very limited capacity of computers at the time.
+The computer still needed about 20 minutes between moves.

+The program was very simple, containing only about 600 instructions.
+It was mostly a minimax tree search and could look four plies ahead.
+For scoring the board at the end of the four-ply lookahead, it estimates a score for material and a score for mobility, then adds them.
+Pseudocode for the chess program is described in Figure 11.4 of Newell, 2019.
+In 1958, a revised version was written for MANIAC II for full 8×8 chess, though its pseudocode was never published.
+There is a record of a single game by it, circa November 1958 (Table 11.2 of Newell, 2019).

 Game rules

 The starting position is illustrated.
 All rules are as in chess except: